thenexthub/Codira/docs/ErrorHandlingRationale.md

 destructors, and the act of constructing an object of that type is exactly the act of acquiring the underlying resource.

-Swift does not support user-defined destructors on value types, but it does support general RAII-like programming with class types and `deinit` methods, although (at the moment) the user must take special care to keep the object alive, as Swift does not normally guarantee the destruction order of objects.
+Codira does not support user-defined destructors on value types, but it does support general RAII-like programming with class types and `deinit` methods, although (at the moment) the user must take special care to keep the object alive, as Codira does not normally guarantee the destruction order of objects.

 RAII is very convenient when there's a definable "resource" and